Geneva drive: Internal version

-An internal Geneva drive is a variant on the design.
-The axis of the drive wheel of the internal drive can have a bearing only on one side.
-The angle by which the drive wheel has to rotate to effect one step rotation of the driven wheel is always smaller than 180° in an external Geneva drive and always greater than 180° in an internal one, where the switch time is therefore greater than the time the driven wheel stands still.
+A variant exists where the drive wheel is inside the driven wheel.
+While an external Geneva drive advances the driven wheel one step in less than 180° rotation of the drive wheel, so (assuming a constant-speed drive wheel) the stop is always longer than the motion, in an internal wheel the motion always requires more than 180° rotation of the drive wheel, so the motion takes longer than the stop.
+The axis of the drive wheel can have a bearing only on one side.

 The external form is the more common, as it can be built smaller and can withstand higher mechanical stresses.
+A shorter stop time can also be achieved by having more than one drive pin on an external drive wheel.

 Spherical version

 Another variant is the spherical Geneva drive.

 Kinematics

 The figure shows the motion curves for an external four-slot Geneva drive, in arbitrary units.
 A discontinuity appears in the acceleration when the drive pin enters and leaves the slot, occurring at the instant the rigid bearing surfaces make contact or separate.
 This generates an "infinite" peak of jerk (Dirac peak), and therefore vibrations.